linagora/obm-deploy/docs/ansible.md

 It simplifies tasks order mangement but beware, by default, they are only executed at the end of playbook.

-If you want them to bu launched earlier, you need to explicitly flush them.
+If you want them to be launched earlier, you need to explicitly flush them.

 ### [Variable]: Will I really define what is a variable ?